What Are Reopened Bonds

 |Maturity date||1 February 2005||1 February 2005|

-Because the price of the bond will only be known after the auction, 115% of the amount you bid for will be deducted from your bank account upon application.
+The price of the bond will only be known after the auction.
+For individual investors, 115% of the amount you bid for will be deducted from your account upon application.